Rafaquatmalik/FYP_VISIONAI/README.md

 7. Integration with the text to speech library for realtime audio feedback

 ## Installation
-1)Vs Code
+1. VS Code
-2)android studio
+2. Android Studio
+3. Node JS
-step-1:npm install
+4.  npm install
-step-2:react-native run android
+5.  npx react-native start
+6.  npx react-native run-android
-step-3: The app is running now and you can use easily this application.
+7. The app is running now and you can use easily this application.

 !!.......Working of Project.......................!!
 It works something like thes steps